Ischi94/pal-int-extinction/README.md

 This script uses raw data downloaded from the NOW database for mammals, cleans it and then processes it to produce the input for the final model in *glmm-analysis.R*.

+### nr_species.R

+This script simply calculates the total number of distinct species per groups and sums them up.

 ### pbdb-preparation.R

 This script shows how to download data from the Paleobiology database (PBDB) within R using the new API.
 It then cleans the data and processes it to produce the input for the final model in *glmm-analysis.R*.